jarrodmillman/pose-stats/description.md

 NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
 He cofounded the Scientific Python project in 2020 with SvdW.

-**Iain Carmichael** is an assistant professor of statistics at UC Berkeley.
+**Iain Carmichael** is a visiting assistant professor of statistics at UC Berkeley.
 His research focuses on developing statistical/machine learning algorithms for data with a complex structure such as networks, images, and multi-view/modal data.
 He wrote `YAGLM`, the product that forms the core of this exploration.